janymuong/didactic-octo-guacamole/files_and_contextmanager/README.md

     file.write("This is a second line.\n")  # writing multiple lines

 # reading from a file
-with open("example.txt", "r") as file:
+with open("file.txt", "r") as file:
     content = file.read()
     print(content)  # Prints the entire file content

 # appending to a file
-with open("example.txt", "a") as file:
+with open("file.txt", "a") as file:
     file.write("This line is appended.\n")
 ```